Skeletrox/docker-torcs/README.md

 # Docker-TORCS

-TORCS running in headless mode on Docker.
+TORCS running in headless mode on Docker with a `flask` and `ray` interface.

 ## Setup